 Before actually jumping into opening an HSA, I really had to dig deep with the pros and cons.
 Since insurance is mandated by the United States and based on my religion, it was safe for me to open an HSA.

-My company actually helps contribute to my HSA as long as I put a minimum amount into it over the course of a year.
-It comes out of my paychecks and there's no hassle.
-The HSA company sends me a debit card that is only used for medical/health care related things like paying for my glasses, dental check-ups, over-the-counter medications, and much more**.
-The perks are pretty awesome so I really can't complain there.
+My last company actually helped contribute to my HSA as long as I put a minimum amount into it over the course of a year.
+It came out of my paychecks and there was no hassle.
+The HSA company sent me a debit card that is only used for medical/health care related things like paying for my glasses, dental check-ups, over-the-counter medications, and much more**.
+The perks were pretty awesome so I really can’t complain there.